Protesters demand abolishment of Thai monarchy on king's 68th birthday | DW | 29.07.2020

 After continuing to wear the T-shirt in public, the activist was taken forcibly from his home in the northeastern province of Khon Kaen.

-"It's a medical issue," Khon Kaen Provincial Police Chief Pol Maj Gen Puttiphong Musikun told DW without giving further details.
+"It's a medical issue," Major General Puttiphong Musikun, provincial police chief for Khon Kaen, told DW, without giving further details.

 After two weeks in hospital, Withiton was unexpectedly freed on July 22.
 He said ongoing protests calling for his release were the catalyst for his freedom.

-"Right now I have to recover physically and emotionally after being admitted to the hospital," Withiton told DW.
+"Right now, I have to recover physically and emotionally after being admitted to the hospital," said Withiton.

 Read more: Rights group slams Thailand's repressive laws to intensify crackdown on COVID-19 critics